Learn Rule Of Thirds In Photography Under 5 Minutes

 credit: elearningbrothers

-and none of your audience may find something interesting ( just forgot your beautiful face ) in the entries video.
+And none of your audience may find something interesting ( just forgot your beautiful face ) in the entries video.

-so it’s better to shoot videos using the rule of thirds.
+So it’s better to shoot videos using the rule of thirds.

 Landscape photography Example